 So what is Managed WordPress Hosting?

-Managed WordPress is when all the technical aspects of running a WordPress website is handled by the host.
-It means the servers are specifically set for WordPress enabling the website to have increased speed, faster support, and premium themes and plugins for free.
+Managed WordPress is when the host handles all the technical aspects of running a WordPress website.
+The servers are specifically configured for WordPress, thereby ensuring the website loads faster.
+It also means access to faster support, as well as premium themes and plugins for free.

-Managed WordPress increases performance of a WordPress website when compared to hosting your website under normal shared hosting.
+Managed WordPress improves the performance of a WordPress website compared to hosting your website under normal shared hosting.

 Bluehost offers Managed WordPress hosting which is being called Bluehost WordPress PRO.